flamingock/flamingock-examples/couchbase/README.md

 ## Proven functionalities

-This example demonstrates the following functionalities:
-1. Auditing Changes with Couchbase
-   - Demonstrates how to audit changes using Couchbase as the storage backend.
+This example demonstrates how to audit changes using Couchbase as the storage backend.

 ___